datastax/csharp-driver/doc/features/opentelemetry/README.md

 ### Include Statement as an attribute

-As mentioned above, the attribute `db.statement` is not included by default in the activity.
+As mentioned above, the attribute `db.query.text` is not included by default in the activity.
 To change it, set the `CassandraInstrumentationOptions` property `IncludeDatabaseStatement` as *true* when building the cluster:

 ```csharp
 var cluster = Cluster.Builder()